Dirt Squirts Kart Club

 Points:

 The points will be awarded in the Feature Race from the first-place finisher to the final spot in the A Main Feature Race, this can go up to 11th in points.
 The B Main will pick up from the next available position and go through the finishing order to as far down as 20th.
 The B Main winner will forfeit the B main points and start in the transfer position with 2 Bonus Points.
+Drivers who showed up but were eliminated due to position will receive 50 points if they remain at the race after elimination.
+If you leave you forfeit the points.

 Points based on finishing order: